Check CAT Results 2019 - Normalization - How To Proceed?

 What you can observe from this is that in Slot 1, the VA-RC and DI-LR sections were easier than Slot2, while the QA section was tougher.
 At least in theory, in this hypothetical scenario, Slot 2 was considerably more difficult than Slot 1, resulting in the difference in marks.

-CAT 2018 was a complex, tricky exam which took everyone by surprise.
-With the Quantitative Ability section being much tougher than expected, the overall CAT percentile for a lot of aspirants has come reduced.
-The story was exactly the same for CAT 2017, where the DI-LR section appeared as the villain.
+CAT 2019 was a complex, tricky exam which took everyone by surprise.
+With the Quantitative Ability and Data Interpretation section being much time consuming than expected, the overall CAT percentile for a lot of aspirants has come reduced.
+The story was exactly the same for CAT 2018, where the Quant section appeared as the villain.

 It is frustrating to see months of hard work go in vain due to just one section - all those hours spent learning formulae, giving sectional and mock tests and hoping for a relatively simple paper.